20 Facts About Generation X

 Even though Coupland popularized the term for a social group, he wasn’t the first to coin the phrase.
 A book named Generation X by Jane Deverson and Charles Hamblett was published in 1964 and examined British youth culture—at the time, people who were under 25.
 The tome found its way into the hands of a young Billy Idol, who went on to form his first band.
 He named it Generation X.

 3. Generation X is also known as “The Forgotten Generation.”

-It’s because Baby Boomers and Millennials tend to get all the romanticized media attention, leaving Generation X comparatively ignored.
+It’s because Baby Boomers, Millennials, and Gen Z tend to get all the media attention, leaving Generation X comparatively ignored.